DuckTales: The Duck Knight Returns in 1 Episodic Homage

 This Ducktales episode is not without its continuity issues…

 While the fact the original show had established Launchpad had full knowledge of Darkwing’s identity, one would wonder how that would make sense.
 But since the new DuckTales started and we saw Launchpad watching his favorite show, all we ever saw and hear about was the Darkwing character fighting his famous foes with no mention of his daughter, sidekicks, secret identities, or the nefarious Negaduck.

 The producers of DuckTales were smart to do this so as to foreshadow that there will be an actual Darkwing Duck introduced in this new universe.
-Having Jim Cummings voice the original actor was not only a nice gift for the fans as well as to also pass the torch of voicing the beloved hero to Chris Diamantopoulos, it’s an important metaphor of how the movie was looking for a new actor like superhero movies in real life do the same and by keeping Cummings as his evil counterpart to show how Darkwing’s ego and loneliness could have led him to becoming evil.
+Having Jim Cummings voice the original actor was not only a nice gift for the fans.
+It was also a passing of the torch of to voice actor Chris Diamantopoulos.
+An important metaphor of how the movie was looking for a new actor like superhero movies in real life do the same and by keeping Cummings as his evil counterpart to show how Darkwing’s ego and loneliness could have led him to becoming evil.